 If it presents in the context of pharyngitis, the clinician may want to perform a rapid strep test.
 The purpose of doing so is two-fold.
 First, this will give a definitive diagnosis of the patient’s condition and help guide antibiotic therapy.
 Second, the doctor’s office will have a record of positive and negative strep tests which will play an important role when deciding whether an adenoidectomy, plus or minus tonsillectomy, is indicated.
 It is important to remember that adenoiditis remains a clinical diagnosis, so if the strep test is negative the physician can presume it is due to a different causative organism.

 In cases of persistent infection despite antibiotic therapy, the clinician may choose to perform throat cultures to help identify the causative agent and guide therapy as direct cultures of adenoids may be difficult in the office setting.
+Other tests to consider include a complete blood count and HIV.

 If the adenoiditis is believed to be the result of seasonal or environmental allergies, allergy skin testing may be useful in directing therapy.